 - Small capital items may be eligible, subject to the discretion of the panel eg: musical instruments, IT equipment, outdoor equipment, providing the full project is in line with the fund priorities and is does not support the direct promotion of religious or political activity.

-- Community Groups with an annual income of more than £200,000 or €225,000 as per most recent financial statements will not be able to apply for funding from the Deep RiverRock Thirst for Better Fund.
+- Community groups much not have an annual income of more than £200,000 or €225,000 as per most recent financial statements will not be able to apply for funding from the Deep RiverRock Thirst for Better Fund.

 6. What happens if a group doesn’t meet the criteria?